In late 2015, I was going on one of my morning walks along the Tama River in Tokyo:

 Still, I love Japanese.
 And I love teaching Japanese.
 So I stuck with it.

-Now, well over a year later, we’re rapidly approaching our 500th lesson.
+Now, well over two years later, we’re rapidly approaching our 700th lesson.

-Students that have been following NDLs since Lesson #1 have been exposed to well over 5,000 example sentences (all written by native Japanese speakers, mind you).
+Students that have been following NDLs since Lesson #1 have been exposed to over 7,000 example sentences (all written by native Japanese speakers, mind you).

 Our team has really created something amazing—and amazingly valuable for students of Japanese.